zubairkhatti/mz_events/README.md

 ## License

-This project is licensed under the terms of the license in [LICENCE](LICENCE).
+This project is licensed under the terms of the license in [LICENSE](LICENSE).